ywyher/better-melon/README.md

 # Self-Hosting
 > [!warning]
-> This application is still in a very early stage, and it is not advised to use it as of now, Since you are likely to face bugs
+> This project is still in beta

 > [!note]
 > you can access this app without self hosting it via https://better-melon.vercel.app